JYoung554/Apollo/README.md

 ## Description
-This is a full-stack MERN application in the form of a music app that users can search for artists and find a detailed description of them as well as their recent works.
+This is a full-stack MERN application in the form of a music app where users can post info about a commercial artist or album as well as their own works.

 ### Technologies Used
 * React